georgysavva/scany/README.md

 ## Roadmap

+* Implement reversed mapping from Go objects to query parameters
 * Add ability to set custom function to translate struct field to the column name, instead of the default to snake case function
 * Allow to use a custom separator for embedded structs prefix, instead of the default "."